Alfresco/acs-packaging/docs/micrometer/README.md

 * [Alfresco JVM Metrics](/docs/micrometer/Alfresco_Enterprise_JVM_Dashboard-1714472967588.json)
 * [Alfresco Servlet Metrics](/docs/micrometer/Alfresco_Enterprise_Servlet_Dashboard-1714473338586.json)

-> The JVM metrics dashboard have been largely inspired from the "JVM micrometer"
+> The Alfresco JVM metrics dashboard have been largely inspired from the "JVM
-> dashboard available at https://grafana.com/dashboards/4701.
-One can choose to reuse this orignal dashboard btu be aware that Alfresco micrometer implementation do not populate the `application` label this dashboard expects.
+> micrometer" dashboard available at [Grafana
+> Dashboards](https://grafana.com/dashboards/4701).
+One can choose to reuse this
+> original dashboard but be aware that Alfresco micrometer implementation does
+> not populate the `application` label this dashboard expects.